Bragado/RedReader/esofDocs/Model Process.md

 #### Validation
 ####*"The code gets merged in immediately  (continuous integration)"*

 Back when the project was announced, every bug fix and every feature added needed a new version of the app.
-This created a situation where there were a huge number of versions released in  a short time (as you can see in [table1](#release).
+This created a situation where there were a huge number of versions released in  a short period of time (as you can see in [table1](#release).
 Nowadays, things are different, every bug fix and every new feature (almost every commit) gives origin to a new [Alpha](https://redreader.org/alpha/), an *instable* version that can be downloaded so users can try the new features and give feedback.

 #### Evolution